 All meetings, with the exception of the Financial "Four"um, are held at the Duquesne Club in downtown Pittsburgh and feature time for networking and interacting with other professionals as well as the speakers.
 Potential members are always invited to attend as guests.

 Membership is by invitation only.
 The approval process requires personal recommendations from two current members in good standing.
-The annual membership cost is nominal and includes three luncheons and one dinner as well as all the technical sessions associated with these meetings.
+The annual membership cost is nominal and includes three luncheons and one dinner as well as social networking events.

 For information about the National Organization, visit the website at www.naepc.org.